murtazatankiwala456/REStful-API-JS/README.md

 # Run npm i to download modules
-# Run npm run start to start server
+# Run node index.js to start server
 # Run API In Postman to Test